sumeetmolani/AI-Customer-Support-Triage-Automation/README.md

 ### Why we use it

-Gemini analyzes customer messages and produces the classification information required by the workflow.
+Gemini analyses customer messages and produces the classification information required by the workflow.

 Example: